Consistency¶

 - full_code: ClassVar[str] = 'WPS314'¶

-- summary: ClassVar[str] = 'Forbid using ``if`` statements that use invalid conditionals.'¶
+- summary: ClassVar[str] = 'Forbid using ``if`` or ``match`` statements that use invalid conditionals.'¶

 WPS315 — Forbid extra

-in parent classes list.- Reasoning:
+objectin parent classes list.- Reasoning:

 We should allow object only when we explicitly use it as a single parent class.
 When there is another class or there are multiple parents - we should not allow it for the consistency reasons.